Iraqi Police: Iraqi government

 The Iraqi government has been accused of using (or allowing) the police and other groups to carry out sectarian killings and kidnappings of Sunni Iraqis.
 In December 2005, US troops found 625 inmates held in "very overcrowded" conditions in a Baghdad Interior Ministry building.
 Twelve of the prisoners reportedly had signs of torture and malnutrition.
 The story gave credence to the accusations, sowing further distrust of the police force.
-A report into the findings at the building was promised by Iraqi president Ibrahim Jaafari at the end of December 2005, but as of 4 May 2006 no report was issued.
+A report into the findings at the building was promised by Iraqi president Ibrahim Jaafari at the end of December 2005, but as of May 4, 2006, no report was issued.

 The United States Department of State released a 2006 human rights report accusing the Iraqi police of widespread atrocities.
 In October of that year, the Iraqi government dismantled a police brigade with connections to sectarian death squads.
 The dismantled brigade was transferred to a US base for retraining.
 Other police brigades will be investigated for links to death squads.

-Strength

-The number of police is difficult to estimate, since local police chiefs may exaggerate their numbers to obtain increased funding for their stations, and people drift in and out of service.
-Although the total Ministry of Interior payroll exceeds 300,000, many are off-duty at any given time.
-As of mid-2007, the National Police Forces employed about 25,000 officers.
-The number is somewhat misleading, because one-third to one-half of the NP are on leave at any given time.